luizbgomide/EclipsePhase2e-ptbr/src.clean_html/14/06-psi-sleight-summaries.md

 ### Pattern Recognition

 You are adept at spotting patterns and correlating non-random elements.
 This is useful for translating languages, breaking codes, or finding clues hidden among massive amounts of data.
 Apply a +10 modifier to appropriate Infosec, Perceive, or Research Tests where you have a sufficiently large sample and time enough to study, as determined by the gamemaster.
 This might range from a few hours of investigating inscriptions left by long-dead aliens to a week or more of researching a lengthy cipher.
-This does not apply to bruteforce hacking or Infosec tests made by decrypt apps to break a code.
+This does not apply to brute-force hacking or Infosec tests made by decrypt apps to break a code.

 You also learn new languages easily; reduce the timeframe to weeks rather than months.